This article will be updated regularly through November.

 Natasha Burgert, a general pediatrician in Overland Park, Kansas, told The 19th she is encouraging vaccine-hesitant parents to talk to their pediatricians and other trusted sources to make decisions for their family, especially as misinformation spreads online.

-“That’s LOTS of critical eyes on the data set to make sure the science is sound,” she wrote in a newsletter to parents on Monday.
+“That’s LOTS of critical eyes on the data set to make sure the science is sound,” she wrote in a newsletter to parents in September.
 “There’s nobody out there that’s trying to make or push this vaccine, especially onto children, without due diligence,” she told The 19th.

 Do kids of different ages get different doses?

 Yes.
-The Pfizer-BioNTech COVID-19 vaccine being given to kids over 12 uses a 30-microgram dose, while doses of only 10 micrograms, administered 21 days apart, are effective (and create a robust antibody response) for children 5 to 11, the companies said Monday.
+The Pfizer-BioNTech COVID-19 vaccine being given to kids over 12 uses a 30-microgram dose, while doses of only 10 micrograms, administered 21 days apart, are effective (and create a robust antibody response) for children 5 to 11, the companies said.

 Aren’t children less likely to get COVID-19?